-The Cardiothoracic Care Centre at St Vincent's is designed to manage a wide range of cardiac and thoracic procedures, both surgical and medical.
-The hospital has excellent diagnostic equipment and specialised surgical equipment available for the management of cardiac and thoracic surgical procedures.
+The Cardiothoracic Care Centre at St. Vincent's Hospital Melbourne is designed to manage a wide range of cardiac and thoracic procedures both surgical and medical.
+The hospital has excellent diagnostic equipment and has specialised surgical equipment available for the management of cardiac and thoracic surgical procedures.

 The purpose of open heart surgery is to improve the quality of your life.
-This cannot be achieved by surgery alone and needs a positive attitude and input by you in order to achieve a beneficial change in lifestyle both pre and post surgery.
+This cannot simply be achieved by surgery alone and needs a positive attitude and input by you in order to achieve a beneficial change in lifestyle both pre and post surgery.

-Changes such as stopping smoking, losing weight and reducing your cholesterol level if needed take time, motivation and willpower.
+Changes such as stopping smoking, losing weight, reducing your cholesterol level if needed, take time, motivation and will-power.
 You should avoid excessive alcohol intake, as the sudden deprivation may make the post-operative period more difficult.
 However, it is very important to modify these and other risk factors if your operation is going to enable you to get the best out of your life.

-Prior to any operation on the heart or major arteries, knowledge of the anatomy and function of these structures is essential.
-This is achieved through a combination of internal heart investigations and angiographic studies (special x-rays) involving insertion of a catheter or tube into the heart, together with non-invasive investigations such as echocardiograms.
+Prior to any operation on the heart or major arteries, a knowledge of the anatomy and function of these structures is essential.
+This is achieved by a combination of internal heart investigations and angiographic studies (special x-rays) involving insertion of a catheter or tube inside the heart, together with non-invasive investigations such as echocardiograms.